danielgray2/hatecrimeproject/README.md

-# hatecrimeproject
+# Hatecrime Project
-This is a project to visualize hate crime data collected from the FBI.
+This was a group project that I built during college.
+My team and I built a database from a dataset collected from the FBI and created a simple webpage using Plotly Dash to visualize the data.

 ## To run this project
 1. Make sure that you have the hate crimes database up and running